palaceswitcher/SMW-NES-Disassembly/style_guide.md

 ## Constants

-- Outside of special cases like object IDs, constants should be put in `constants.asm`.
+- Outside of special cases like object IDs, constants should be put in `include/constants.asm`.
 - Avoid modifying existing constants unless they contain typos or are innacurate.
 - The correct type of constant should be used in the right scenario.
 For example, you shouldn't use a constant meant to represent the IDs of a sound effect for something related to objects, even if they have the same value.